openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 * Applicants from Low-income economies receive 1.5 points.
 * Applicants from Lower-middle-income economies receive 1 point.
-* Applicants from Upper-middle-income economies receive 0.5 point.
+* Applicants from Upper-middle-income economies receive 0.5 points.
-* Applicants from High-income economies receive 0 point.
+* Applicants from High-income economies receive 0 points.

 ### Residence

-The allocation of points is based on the World Bank country rating by income (https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html).
+The allocation of points is based on the [World Bank country rating by income](https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html).

 * Applicants who are currently living in Low-income economies receive 1.5 points.
 * Applicants who are currently living in Lower-middle-income economies receive 1 point.
-* Applicants who are currently living in Upper-middle-income economies receive 0.5 point.
+* Applicants who are currently living in Upper-middle-income economies receive 0.5 points.
-* Applicants who are currently living in High-income economies receive 0 point.
+* Applicants who are currently living in High-income economies receive 0 points.

 ### Gender and Minorities